koyuspace/fossil/README.md

 - display text files
 - display unscaled images
 - some basic error handling
-- Temporary per tab history (no I will not make it persistant)
+- remember a temporary per tab history (no I will not make it persistant)
+- save files to disk

 ### What can it NOT do?
-- save files to disk
-- display any menues (not my #1 priority right now, but I'll add them soon)
+- display a menu when right clicking on a link
 - save bookmarks

 ##How to build/install?